-The U.S. Senate has recently unveiled a new immigration plan that many are describing as a major, broad overhaul to current immigration policy.
 The plan, drafted by a bipartisan group of U.S. senators, would allow certain immigrants currently in the country illegally to earn a path to citizenship – a major contrast to current immigration policy that some experts think causes more harm than good.

 Illegal Immigrants Brought to the U.S. by their Parents